C-Nedelcu/talk-to-chatgpt/README.md

 The extension can be downloaded from here:
 * From the **Chrome Web store** here: https://chrome.google.com/webstore/detail/talk-to-chatgpt/hodadfhfagpiemkeoliaelelfbboamlk
-* From the **Edge Web store** here: (link coming soon, extension is under review, you can download/install manually for now)
+* From the **Edge Web store** here: https://microsoftedge.microsoft.com/addons/detail/talktochatgpt/bkkdkngklccknmoalpoakglipbibafpn
 * Manual installation option, detailed further below

 After installing the extension, open or reload the ChatGPT page ( https://chat.openai.com/ ) and you should be seeing a 'Start' button on the top right corner of the page.
 After you click Start, you will be asked for permission to use your Microphone.
 This is required to enable voice recognition.